• Skip to primary navigation

 • Place the second sheet or crescents on top of the lemon creme filling.

-• Bake for 10-12 minutes.
+• Bake for 10-12 minutes at 375 degrees.
 I put some foil on top for the last few minutes of baking so the top wouldn't get too brown.

 • In a small bowl, combine 6 tablespoons of powdered sugar, 1 tablespoon of water and a few squeezes of lemon juice and mix until smooth.
 Use a spoon to drizzle the icing over the top of the lemon crescents.